Standards

 • Advanced placement/credit by examination guidelines:

-• Proficiency or AP credit is allowed for Biology and Chemistry if it is followed up by more advanced college level courses in those science areas.
+• Proficiency or AP credit is allowed for chemistry and biology if it is followed up by more advanced college-level courses in those science areas.